Government Medical College, Pali

 Government Medical College, Pali is a full-fledged tertiary Medical college in Pali, Rajasthan.
 It was established in the year 2018.
 The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).
 Nursing and para-medical courses are also offered.
-The college is affiliated to Rajasthan University of Health Sciences and is recognized by Medical Council of India.
+The college is affiliated to Rajasthan University of Health Sciences and is recognized by National Medical Commission.
 The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.
 Shri Bangur Hospital is the associated hospital with this college.
 The college has started its MBBS course from August 2018.

 Courses

 Government Medical College, Pali undertakes education and training of students MBBS courses.